jahriko/bug-tracker/README.md

 I didn't need another bug tracker.
 I needed playground to make mistakes, break things, and figure out how all these fancy technologies actually work together.
 This project has been my late-night companion, weekend obsession, and the cause of both frustrating debug sessions and A-ha! moments.

-It's not perfect, probably not even "production-ready," and definitely not meant to compete with existing trackers out there, but it's mine — a hands-on learning exercise where I've learned more about web development than I ever did from tutorials.
+It's not perfect, and definitely not meant to compete with existing trackers out there, but it's mine, and I've learned more about building this than I ever did from tutorials.

 Feel free to poke around, maybe even learn something along with me.

-I should mention that much of the design and functionality is inspired by Linear and YouTrack.
+I should mention that much of the design and functionality is inspired by Linear and Jetbrains YouTrack.
 They've got some seriously cool ones, and I thought recreating aspects of them would be a great way to learn.

 ## Technologies